one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 ### What are my administrative responsibilities related to the course?
 Do I need to provide any reports? (отчётности/документы/явки/присутствие)

-You should provide the syllabus of the course.
-Please email education@innopolis.ru to get the template.
+1. You should provide the syllabus of the course.
+Please email [education@innopolis.ru](mailto:education@innopolis.ru) to get the template.
 Syllabus is supposed to be done in both English and Russian.
-If you don’t speak Russian, we can help you with the translation.Your Moodle page should be organized with respect to course syllabus (same sections, activities), it should contain relevant materials (slides, papers, references, lecture notes, repositories, …).All graded activities must be projected to Moodle with assignments, quizzes, and graded items.You should collect attendance.You must provide final grades in Moodle in 3 days after the final exam.
+If you don’t speak Russian, we can help you with the translation.
+2. Your Moodle page should be organized with respect to course syllabus (same sections, activities), it should contain relevant materials (slides, papers, references, lecture notes, repositories, …).
+3. All graded activities must be projected to Moodle with assignments, quizzes, and graded items.
+4. You should collect attendance.
+5. You must provide final grades in Moodle in 3 days after the final exam.

-All Moodle related questions can be addressed to https://t.me/Mls181
+All Moodle related questions can be addressed to <https://t.me/Mls181>

 ### How does grading happen?
 Should attendance affect it (is attendance obligatory for students)?
 What does the examination look like?
 Should I provide the assignments and grade the students myself?